For over 90 years, the now-historic Oroville State Theater has been a centerpiece of the downtown landscape.

 Open October 1 through July 5, tours are available only during special events and for groups by reservation.
 Visit to discover the various restoration endeavors or hear the notes of Wurlitzer in person.

-Check the Theater’s website for a calendar of events, including the Grand Relighting of the Blade Sign and Marquee in October 2019 (exact date TBD) and a variety of live performances.
+Check the Theater’s website for a calendar of events, including a variety of live performances.